ifesdjeen/gizmo-web-template/README.md

 # gizmo-web

-A Leiningen template for FIXME.
+A Leiningen template for Gizmo-web, ClojureWerkz web library.

 ## Usage